 There have been various ghostly tales linked to the building over the years.

-There was about 2 feet of snow on the ground that night and after the door was heard to close it was as though there was someone stomping their feet to knock off the snow.
-However on investigating the noises they found no-one in the room, no-one outside and no footprints in the snow!
+There were about 2 feet of snow on the ground that night and after the door was heard to close it was as though there was someone stomping their feet to knock off the snow.
+However, on investigating the noises they found no-one in the room, no-one outside and no footprints in the snow!

 3 - Danvers State Hospital, Danvers